truecoach/logical_replication_test/README.md

     2. Set `rds.logical_replication parameter` to 1
     3. Reboot the database for changes to take effect

+2. Add the RDS permission group `rds_replication` to the `postgres` user
-2. Create a backup
+3. Create a backup
-3. Create a follower
+4. Create a follower

 More:
 - https://aws.amazon.com/blogs/aws/amazon-rds-for-postgresql-new-minor-versions-logical-replication-dms-and-more/